Plus500 is a CFD broker with a trading platform that offers trading of CFDs on forex, indices, options, commodities, ETFs, and shares.

 What is Plus500 Minimum deposit?

+The minimum deposit and withdrawals depend on the payment method used.
 Plus500 requires a minimum deposit of £100 for deposits via cards, PayPal, Skrill, Trustly, and Apple Pay.
 Funds are credited instantly.

 Deposits via bank transfer on Plus500 require a £500 minimum deposit and are credited within 5 business days.